 Water Repellent Coat

-The kind of jacket you bring will depend on what you find when you research weather in the area of the trail you choose.
-In the winter it’ll be a full on winter coat or a medium jacket with the right layers under.
+The kind of jacket you bring will depend on what you find when you research the weather in the area of the trail you choose.
+In the winter it’ll be a full-on winter coat or a medium jacket with the right layers under.
 In the spring and fall it’s usually a medium coat with layers.
-And in the summer it’s always layers with a raincoat.
+And in the summer it’s always layered with a raincoat.

 Hiking packs are important because long treks with weight on your shoulders that isn’t distributed properly can really suck.
-Even shorter hikes, this pain can be immense.
+Even on shorter hikes, this pain can be immense.
 I recommend a backpack that is made for hiking like those by Osprey or Gregory.
-They have hip support, spine alignment, and usually have a hydro compartment and come with a camelback of sorts for you to store and access your water more easily.
+They have hip support, and spine alignment, usually have a hydro compartment, and come with a camelback of sorts for you to store and access your water more easily.